ArchishmanSengupta/CropX/README.md

 CropX is an Open Source Application made with love using Flutter to kickstart, uplift & help small scale farming business and industries to sell their products and customers to buy their grow in a reasonable money.
 The idea was generated during Hack-A-NOVA by Delhi Technological Unoiversity.
 CropX is the one way stop to upgrade farming businesses near a potential customer with awesome features like chat, payment,review all integrated into one.

 It is a digital platform that connects the full agriculture value chain — farmers, retailers, wholesalers, manufacturers, and grain/food companies, for more efficient business and communication.
-Retailers, manufacturers, and grain companies benefit from Agro.Club’s enterprise solution that allows them to run their campaigns more effectively, serve their farm customers better, and optimize the costs
+Retailers, manufacturers, and grain companies benefit from CropX’s enterprise solution that allows them to run their campaigns more effectively, serve their farm customers better, and optimize the costs

 <i><p align="center"><a href="#content">⬆️ BACK TO CONTENT</a></p></i><br>